UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 Fill in the blanks in the code below so that the following gets accomplished.

-- Use the data source `penguins_df` to make a circle plots for each pair of categorical columns.
+- Use the data source `penguins_df` to make a circle plot for each pair of categorical columns.
 - Assign the plot to an object named `categorical_plots`.
-- Map and repeat every categorical column on both the x and y axis.
+- Map and repeat every categorical column on both the x and y-axis.
 - Map the counts to both a `Color` and `Size` channel and indicate that no title should be assigned.
 - Make sure to give the size and colour channels independent scales.